IT Support Caledon

 What IT Support Includes in Caledon

-• On-site dispatch across Bolton, Caledon East, Caledon Village, Inglewood, Cheltenham, Mayfield, and Albion
+- On-site dispatch across Bolton, Caledon East, Caledon Village, Inglewood, Cheltenham, Palgrave, and Albion

-• Vendor liaison covering Bell, Rogers, and the rural-edge fibre handoffs that anchor most Caledon commercial addresses
+- Vendor liaison covering Bell, Rogers, and the rural-edge fibre and fixed-wireless handoffs common at Caledon commercial addresses

-Fusion Computing provides IT support in Caledon with 93% of issues resolved on the first contact.
-The company dispatches on-site technicians within 4 hours for critical problems and resolves most remote issues within 15 minutes.
+Fusion Computing provides IT support in Caledon with most remote issues resolved on the first contact.
+Critical on-site problems get a same-day technician dispatched up the 410.
 All support is delivered by senior engineers from Fusion Computing’s Canadian offices.
 No offshore call centres or tier-1 script readers.

 IT Support Options for Caledon Businesses

-Remote IT support is available throughout Caledon and eliminates the distance factor that slows traditional on-site service.
-Secure tools give technicians real-time access to diagnose and resolve software, network, and email issues.
-For Caledon’s agricultural and small business operators, remote-first support means faster fixes without paying mileage or travel-time surcharges.
+Remote IT support is available throughout Caledon and removes the distance penalty that slows traditional on-site service across a rural municipality.
+Secure tools give technicians real-time access to diagnose and resolve software, network, and email issues in minutes.
+For Caledon’s distribution, trades, and agricultural operators spread between Bolton and the rural villages, remote-first support means faster fixes without paying mileage or travel-time surcharges, and an on-site visit when the hardware genuinely needs hands on it.

 Caledon businesses come to Fusion at different stages.
 Three models cover the most common situations: